filakhtov/gentoo-use-docs/x11-base/xorg-server.md

 # x11-base/xorg-server

-### glamor
-Pass the `--enable-glamor` option to the configure script.
-Enable Glamor - a GL-based rendering acceleration library for X server that provides an open-source 2D graphics common driver for the X Window System as implemented by X.org.
-It supports a variety of graphics chipsets which have OpenGL/EGL/GBM supports.

-It is recommended to enable this flag on for supported graphics chipsets.
-It is also required for acceleration under XWayland.

 ### debug
 Pass the `--enable-debug` option to the configure script.
 Enable printing of additional debugging messages at runtime.